vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Old Man Marini and the Perilous Candy Island.md

 # A Map and a Riddle
 ## The Map from the Bottle
-Caramel Pools, Cinnamon Desert, Marshmallow Fields, Licorice Jungle, Chocolate Canyon, Cream Hill Zone, Sweet Mint Forest, Candy Cane Caverns
+Caramel Pools, Cinnamon Desert, Marshmallow Fields, Licorice Jungle, Chocolate Canyon, Cream Hill Zone, Candy Cane Caverns
 ## The Riddle from the Bottle
 Beware what is warm and sweet
 It hides evil, dark and discrete